 - Standby power modes in your electrical devices could be costing you as much as $250 a year

-You may be able to access EEPS assistance if you are experiencing significant financial difficulties or if you receive an energy bill concession from the Department of Human Services and have had your electricity disconnected (or at the risk of disconnection).
+You may be able to access EEPS assistance if you are experiencing significant financial difficulties or if you receive a energy bill concession from the Department of Human Services and have had your electricity disconnected (or at the risk of disconnection).

 Payments are up to $400 for low-income earners and you can only receive an EEPS payment once every three years.

 Emergency Electricity Payment Scheme assistance is only accessible through the assistance of a financial counsellor, who will assess your financial situation before lodging an application.
-Financial Counselling is free, confidential and independent.
-The National Debt Helpline is a not-for-profit, community based service that is available to people in Australia experiencing financial difficulty.

-The Scheme has been designed to ensure every household on the grid is eligible to purchase a subsidised home battery system.
+The scheme has been designed to ensure every household on the grid is eligible to purchase a subsidised home battery system.

 However, South Australian Energy Concession Holders will be able to access a higher subsidy, further assisting low-income households to access the Scheme.